thomas-m-chapman/thomas-m-chapman.github.io/resume.md

   Key accomplishments: <br>
     - Time to Publish (TTP): Improved TTP by 60% by implementing a Distributed Publishing program.
     - Knowledge Validation Rate (KVR): Improved KVR from 67% to 98% annually.
-    - Capability maturity: Enhanced from CMMI Level 1 to CMMI Level 3 by optimizing KM workfl ows.
+    - Capability maturity: Enhanced from CMMI Level 1 to CMMI Level 3 by optimizing KM workflows.

 ---